supertwist/asterisky/ollama-outline.md

 **Things to do**
 + Fix 5.1 formula
 + ~~revise 2.0 Data acqusition table to reflect actual sources used in Asterism~~
-+ review services required, price, and look for free alternatives
++ ~~review services required, price, and look for free alternatives~~
++ Test python, esp.
+12.5.
+I suspect it won't run, but curious to see...

 Below is a complete end‑to‑end blueprint for building a “starting‑image‑driven recommendation engine” that pulls images from many public repositories, extracts formal, conceptual, and historical affinities, stores the results in a graph, and serves real‑time recommendations.